prattling-pate/2d-newtonian-physics-simulator/README.md

 ### Potential changes
 Grid spatial partitioning can be used to optimize the collision system
   - divide canvas into 3x3 grid, register each object into a grid and only check collision against the objects in the grid (still O(n^2) but with a smaller leading coefficient).

-## Other than that it is finished

-This webapp is hosted on Github Pages: https://notkacper.github.io/2d-newtonian-physics-simulator/